HotpotDesign/Google-Play-Screenshots/README.md

 The Google Play Store accepts either JPEG or 24-bit PNG (no alpha) images.

 ## Aspect Ratio
-For portrait screenshots, the aspect ratio must be 2:1.
+For portrait screenshots, the aspect ratio must be less than or equal to 2:1.
 For landscape screenshots, the aspect ratio must be 16:9.